 Canton is a very small town located in the state of North Carolina.
 With a population of 4,347 people and four constituent neighborhoods, Canton is the 184th largest community in North Carolina.

 Unlike some towns, Canton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Canton are a mix of both white- and blue-collar jobs.
-Overall, Canton is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Canton who work in sales jobs (15.22%), food service (10.72%), and business and financial occupations (9.80%).
+Overall, Canton is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Canton who work in sales jobs (14.85%), food service (14.19%), and office and administrative support (10.22%).

-The percentage of adults in Canton with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.57% of adults in Canton have a bachelor's degree or advanced degree.
+The percentage of people in Canton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.45% of people over 25 have a bachelor's degree or advanced degree.

 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Native American.
-Important ancestries of people in Canton include German, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Canton include English, Irish, German, Scots-Irish, and Scottish.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Spanish and Arabic.